davide-bergamasco/dncs-lab/README.md

 ```

-Each of these subnets contains different hosts and different router's network interfaces.
+Each of these subnets contains different hosts' and different routers' network interfaces.
 The lenght of the various netmasks depends on the number of usable addresses needed in each subnet.

 In the case of `Subnet-A` it was also possible to use a /26 (255.255.255.192) netmask, which would have the required 62 usable addresses.
 Instead of the /26 I preferred choosing a /25 (255.255.255.127) netmask which has more free addresses.
 This is because one of the addresses must be used for the router's network interface. so with the /26 netmask only 61 IP addresses were free to use meanwhile with the /25 we still have 125 free IP addresses.
 For all the other networks this issue does not occur.